What are Tree Preservation Orders?

 Please only email our Legal Services team if you need to obtain a copy of a TPO.
 For all other enquiries please contact us online.

-Carrying out works to trees covered by a TPO
+Carrying out works to trees covered by a TPO and conservation areas

 In most circumstances, if you want to fell or prune a protected tree, you must apply for permission.